Ti'inik: British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Ti'inik had a population of 65; all Muslims.
 In the 1931 census it had 64; still all Muslim, in a total of 15 houses.

-In the 1945 statistics the population was 100; all Muslims, with 32,263 dunams of land, according to an official land and population survey.
+In the 1945 statistics the population was estimated at 100 Muslims, with 32,263 dunams of land, according to an official land and population survey.
 452 dunams were used for plantations and irrigable land, 31,301 dunams for cereals, while a total of 4 dunams were built-up, urban land.

+In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
+In 1943, they owned 39 heads of cattle, 4 camels, 14 horses, a mule, 20 donkeys, 168 fowls, and 15 pigeons.

 Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Ti'inik came under Jordanian rule.

 The Jordanian census of 1961 found 246 inhabitants.

 Post-1967

 Since the Six-Day War in 1967, Ti'inik has been under Israeli occupation.

+Demography

+Local origins

+Some residents of Ti'inik have their origins in Silat al-Harithiya and Arraba, while others originated from the area of Bayt Nattif.